Largs North

 Largs North ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Largs North had a cultural diversity below average, with 83.9% of its population born in Australia, 92.7% being citizens, and 93.4% speaking English only at home.
-Christianity was the main religion, comprising 41.0% of people in Largs North.
-The most notable overrepresentation was in Other, which made up 0.6% of the population compared to 1.8% across Greater Adelaide.
+Largs North, as per findings, had a cultural diversity below average with 83.9% of its population born in Australia, 92.7% being citizens, and 93.4% speaking English only at home.
+Christianity was the predominant religion, accounting for 41.0% of Largs North's population.
+Notably, the category 'Other' comprised 0.6%, lower than Greater Adelaide's 1.8%.

 Frequently Asked Questions - Diversity